Rapter1990/simplebanking/README.md

 ```

 ---
-### Maven Run
+### Gradle Run
-To build and run the application with `Maven`, please follow the directions shown below;
+To build and run the application with `Gradle`, please follow the directions shown below;

 ```sh
 $ cd simplebanking